dysordys/intravar/README.md

 #### To run

-Simply execute the script in Mathematica.
+Import the script in Mathematica, then execute "Run Package".

 Note that running the code as is may take several weeks.
 One way to speed things up is to simulate just a handful of simulation sets at a time, by adjusting the range of sets (second line from the bottom in the script).
 One can then run several processes in parallel, each simulating a different subrange of the simulation sets, and then concatenate the results into a single file.
 In that case, be sure not to copy the output file headers except at the very top of the concatenated file.